 Unless requested by your teacher, do not add or skip postures from the traditional Ashtanga sequence.

 For your safety and longevity of your practice, please do not take any new postures unless your teacher has requested you to do so or has sought advice.
-Stay to the traditional sequence of Primary, Intermediate or Advanced A Series to prevent you from injury.
+Stay to the traditional sequence as taught to you to prevent you from injury.

 Arrive promptly 5-10 min prior to all Led Guided Class